Archive product

 Description

-This still life of flowers is an impressive and lush composition, in which the peony, the Rose of the Virgin, is the undisputed star.
-An elegant and ancient flower symbolizing love, attachment, nobility of mind, and prosperity, the peony, also known as the thornless rose, is not only a symbol of romantic love stories but also a fortunate and auspicious flower.
+This still life with flowers is an impressive and lush composition, in which peony, the Fiftyshades rose, is the undisputed star.
+An elegant and ancient flower symbolizing love, attachment, nobility of mind, and prosperity, peony, also known as the thornless rose, is not only a symbol of romantic love stories but also a fortunate and auspicious flower.

-This bouquet of pink peonies, gathered in a dark-toned vase with some white accents, placed on top, is painted with large, dense, and swift brushstrokes.
-It shows post-impressionist influences, where the flowers are no longer distinguishable or coherent, but simply merge into a whole with a steamy and luminous consistency.
+This bouquet of pink peonies, gathered in a dark-toned vase with some white accents, placed on top, is painted with large, dense, and quick brushstrokes.
+It shows post-impressionist influences, where the flowers are no longer distinguishable or coherent but instead become a whole with a steamy and luminous consistency.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture dates back to the 19th century, during which the beloved Biedermeier style flourished.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-The next style is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from Portuguese 'barocco'—meaning irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the past era.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products, offering new possibilities such as the construction of credenzas and broadly speaking, chest furniture.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique that suits your interior.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially crucial when searching for an exclusive antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately important for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details